tenaciousveracity/chinese-translations/daodejing/01-dao-jing.md

 -   Heaven and Earth are not benevolent,
 -   because to them all things are like sacrificial offerings;
 -   The Sage is not benevolent,
--   likewise seeing common people as straw dogs.
+-   likewise seeing commoners as straw dogs.
 -
 -   The space between Heaven and Earth,
 -   is it not like a bellow, blowing in and out?
 -   The more it moves, the more comes out.
 -   The more words said, the less they matter,
--   Not as good as holding the Center.
+-   Not as good as holding onto the Center.
 {:.verse}

 ### **6** Valley Spirit